foretpzs/AZEcvvc/README.md

 - The primary reclist structure uses CVVC format for compability and ease of use
 - All phonetic content is written using X-SAMPA
 - vLabeler template is not correctly working right now.
+- You can use Italian cvvc phonemizer to handle simple cv vc transitions that use basic a i u e o
 ## Available Reclists

 | Reclist Name | Recording Time | Number of Recordings | Description |